hashicorp/terraform-provider-google/website/docs/r/gke_hub_feature_membership.html.markdown

 * `template_library_installed` -
   (Optional)
   Installs the default template library along with Policy Controller.

+* `mutation_enabled` -
+  (Optional)
+  Enables mutation in policy controller.
+If true, mutation CRDs, webhook, and controller deployment will be deployed to the cluster.

+* `monitoring` -
+  (Optional)
+  Specifies the backends Policy Controller should export metrics to.
+For example, to specify metrics should be exported to Cloud Monitoring and Prometheus, specify backends: [\"cloudmonitoring\", \"prometheus\"].
+Default: [\"cloudmonitoring\", \"prometheus\"]

 ## Attributes Reference

 In addition to the arguments listed above, the following computed attributes are exported: